 In the east, Mesopotamia occupied the lands between the Tigress and Euphrates Rivers.
 Ancient Egypt was built along the Nile River in the west.

-The lands of ancient Mesopotamia were at the eastern end of the fertile crescent and followed the Tigress and Euphrates River systems upstream from the Persian Gulf through modern day Iraq into the Syrian highlands.
+The lands of ancient Mesopotamia followed the Tigress and Euphrates River systems upstream from the Persian Gulf through modern day Iraq into the Syrian highlands.

 Farmers grew grains in the fertile wetlands between the rivers.
 Abundant food production and the ability to store it meant freedom from the daily pursuit of food.